albertZhangTJ/dso_interview_tasks/task_1/README.md

 ## Trialed and Error-ed
 An experiment to fuzz the code-under-test with the help of `kTest_fromFile` function was performed.
 We have found a few crashes that are unrelated to the target function.
+The attempt to directly trigger the division-by-zero error using this approach did not succeed after roughly 30 minutes fuzzing time.

 The target, crashes, and logs related to this attempt can be found under `obsolete/`.